Home | About Bequia | Travel | Where to Stay | Activities | Shops & Services | Summer Specials | Links | Contact

 Firefly Estate Tours

-What better way to enjoy a ‘Fun Bequia Day’ than at the Firefly!
+Enjoy a ‘Fun Bequia Day’ at the Firefly Estate!

-Or take the Estate Tour, a leisurely guided walk (approx. 45 mins) through the grounds.
-You will get a brief history of the estate, sample fruits and vegetables in season, crack a coconut, press your own sugar cane juice, and learn about the various plants, herbs and flowers growing there.
+Take a 45 minute guided walk through the Estate grounds - crack a coconut, press your own sugar cane juice, see the beehives, taste fruits in season and learn about the various crops, herbs and flowers growing there.
 A wonderful ‘nature immersive experience’ for the whole family.

-Afterwards, enjoy a fresh tropical juice at the bar or a delicious light lunch of modern Caribbean cuisine and curries served in the hotel’s relaxed open-air restaurant overlooking the Estate.
-Plant based options available.
+Before or after your Estate tour, try a fresh tropical juice at the Bar or a delicious light lunch of modern Caribbean cuisine and curries in the Restaurant.

 Reservations suggested.